What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 This system is presented in the form of a trunk of His, divided into two branches - the left and right legs.

-The right leg "supplies" the right ventricle, inside which it branches into many small networks.
-It appears as one wide bundle with branches inside the muscles of the ventricle.
+The right leg “supplies” the right ventricle, within which it branches into many small networks.
+Appears in the form of one wide bundle with branches inside the ventricular muscles.

-The course of the impulse first covers the path through the excitation of the interventricular septum, and then the first unblocked LV is involved in the process, through its normal course, and only after that the right one is excited, to which the impulse reaches the distorted path through the Purkinje fibers.
+The course of the impulse first covers the path through the excitation of the interventricular septum, and then the unblocked LV is first involved in the process, through its normal course, and only then the right one is excited, to which the impulse reaches along a distorted path through the Purkinje fibers.

-On this tape we see incomplete RBBB and 1st degree AB block, there are also p ubtsovye changes in the posterior diaphragmatic region.
+On this tape we see incomplete blockade of PNPG and AB blockade of the first degree, there are also r traumatic changes in the posterior diaphragmatic region.

-Thus, the signs of blockade of the right leg of the bundle of His are as follows:
+Thus, the signs of right bundle branch block are as follows:

-• elongation of the QRS complex in standard lead II for more than 0.12 sec.
+• prolongation of the QRS complex in standard lead II by more than 0.12 sec.

-• an increase in the time of the internal deflection of the right ventricle (on the graph above, this parameter is presented as J, which is more than 0.02 sec in the right chest leads V1, V2)
+• increase in the time of internal deviation of the RV (in the graph above this parameter is presented as J, which is more than 0.02 seconds in the right chest leads V1, V2)

 • deformation and splitting of the complex into two “humps”